a773music/sample_browser/README.md

     navigate with arrow keys
     arrow right/left expands/collapses folders
-    home collapses all folders in root (but remembers state of sub folders) to play file press space or return to edit file , press 'e'
+    to play file press space or return to edit file , press 'e'
     to toggle mark on file , press 'm'